 1. Minnesota — 785

 If you wonder what your credit scores are, it’s a good idea to check them regularly.
-There are a number of free credit score tools online, and Credit.com offers one that gives you your credit scores and a breakdown of your credit profile so you know what areas you need to work on to build your credit.
+There are a number of free credit score tools online, and Credit.com’s Credit Report Card is one that offers you your credit scores and a breakdown of your credit profile so you know what areas you need to work on to build your credit.